Ghilt/FractalView/README.md

 Small TODO list for what is left until 1.0:

 1. Fix pinch to zoom
-2. Save button animated drawable in fractal canvas fragment
+2. do special treatment on landscape mode for config fragment
 3. Make sure there is no race condition in the thread handling
 4. Come up with name for app
 5. Improve the ancestor tile drawable